 Examples of recycling social enterprise

-As mentioned above, we will share with you a number of examples of initiatives done to create more employment opportunities whilst dealing with waste by making sure it does not go to landfill or especially in our cities, lands, seas and oceans.
+As mentioned above, we will share with you a number of examples of initiatives done to create more employment opportunities whilst dealing with waste by making sure it does not go to landfill, especially in our cities, lands, seas and oceans.

 Green Collect

 The first example is Melbourne’s own social enterprise Green Collect.
-Founded by Sally Quinn, Green Collect basically partnered up with Melbourne-based companies and takes their borderline unrecyclable waste.
-Green Collect then, through the work of their employed socially disadvantaged people, repurposes it into a more useful product and sells them back to the same companies that threw the waste out.
+Founded by Sally Quinn, Green Collect basically partnered up with Melbourne-based companies and took their borderline unrecyclable waste.
+Green Collect then, through the work of their employed socially disadvantaged people, repurposes it into a more useful product and sells it back to the same companies that threw the waste out.

 Now, this is what you call a win-win situation, right?
-Green Collect’s efforts have solved economical issues whilst also tackling environmental and cultural problems.
+Green Collect’s efforts have solved economic issues whilst also tackling environmental and cultural problems.

 This not-for-profit social enterprise specialising in recycling waste all started with a partnership between Quinn and Darren Andrews.
 The society they lived in was (and still is) a dwelling for many disadvantaged people.
 Therefore, Quinn made it her mission to get them out of employment, all the while making leaps for the betterment of the environment.